heptarch/heptarch.github.io/projects.md

 revival.
 It's based on simple principles, and done right, can generate spectacular results.
 These results may not always profit the parent company; that probably requires some luck and a crack development team.
-You pays your money and you takes your choice.
+But you pays your money and you takes your choice.